The best tabletop RPGs in 2019

 If you enjoy Nancy Drew or Veronica Mars and think it would be fun to play a tabletop version of them, you should stop reading this review right now and buy Bubblegumshoe.
 If you're not sold on playing out your own teen drama of sleuths solving mysteries and getting into trouble, you may yet be convinced.
 Bubblegumshoe is probably the family-friendliest game on this list, but don't let that fool you into thinking it's only fit for the kiddie table.

 Bubblegumshoe will feel familiar if you've played other investigative games like Trail of Cthulhu.
-However, it makes a few brilliant changes that reinforce the teen mystery feel and may be tempting for gamemasters to repurpose for any other social-focused game.
+However, it makes a few brilliant changes that reinforce the teen mystery feel, changes that gamemasters may be tempted to repurpose for any other social-focused game.
 Relationships with non-player characters are codified into skill-like stats, letting players call on friends or loved ones to help out in a jam - or even throw them under the bus to deflect a serious hit to their Cool (think HP for your social life).
 Did I mention all conflicts are called Throwdowns, and they make trading hallway putdowns or dance battles just as dangerous and dramatic as fistfights?
 Yeah, Bubblegumshoe's great.

 Best for… living out high school dramas where you're always the brilliant hero.